 Of greater concern, the decision to invade Iraq occasioned the deaths of possibly up to a million of its citizens with millions more displaced and their lives and livelihoods devastated.
 This is an abject reality that cannot be over-emphasized, even as said “reality” confronts us all almost every day simply by tuning into the news.

-It almost goes without saying that the ensuing, ‘no-end-in-sight’ refugee crisis in Europe is itself threatening — indeed is already undermining — the stability, security and very viability of the European Union, with the ‘Brexit’ vote at least in part both a response to, and a reflection of, this instability and insecurity.
-That this action immeasurably increased the threat and the reality of terror that plagues countries throughout the Middle East, South Asia, North Africa and beyond — “terror” to be sure forming the whole basis of why the eponymously titled war was declared in the first instance — is another reason it cannot be overstated.
+It almost goes without saying that the ensuing, ‘no-end-in-sight’ refugee crisis in Europe is itself threatening—indeed is already undermining—the stability, security and very viability of the European Union, with the ‘Brexit’ vote at least in part both a response to, and a reflection of, this instability and insecurity.
+That this action immeasurably increased the threat and the reality of terror that plagues countries throughout the Middle East, South Asia, North Africa and beyond—“terror” to be sure forming the whole basis of why the eponymously titled war was declared in the first instance—is another reason it cannot be overstated.

-And if that isn’t enough, the reality that the war’s perpetrators were repeatedly and loudly warned of the potential blowback from their actions — all of which they duly ignored, brushed aside, or marginalised and even attacked those issuing such warnings — is an additional reason.
+And if that isn’t enough, the reality that the war’s perpetrators were repeatedly and loudly warned of the potential blowback from their actions—all of which they duly ignored, brushed aside, or marginalised and even attacked those issuing such warnings— is an additional reason.
 The only fault one could assign to those issuing these warnings might be that they themselves grossly underestimated this “blowback”, and didn’t press their case forcefully enough.
 Either way, given the zeitgeist of the time, any additional or voluble warnings one imagines would’ve still fallen on deaf ears.
 We did not need a Chilcot Report to remind us the Iraq War ‘Kool-Aid’ was at the time free flowing and in plentiful supply.

 Yet putting the U.K. aside for the present, the big question for many is why there hasn’t been more of a clamor for a ‘full Monty’ stateside “Chilcot”.
 Although Blair can hardly claim to have been dragged kicking and screaming into the Iraq debacle, the reality is that is was always Bush and Co.’s war from the off.
-Which is to say, when it comes to keeping the ‘populace alarmed and clamorous’ etc., the Beltway bedlamites then and now are in a league of their own; for this closet Straussian cohort, ‘the merits of warlike enterprise’ are rarely in dispute.
+Which is to say, when it comes to keeping the ‘populace alarmed and clamorous’ etc., the Beltway bedlamites then and now are in a league of their own; for this closet Straussian cohort, ‘the merits of warlike enterprise’ are always presumed, and rarely in dispute.

 As for why the Bush regime decided to go to war in the first place and why Britain, Australia and others so willingly joined them, as already noted, in the view of many it was indeed about oil.
 To be sure, the original nomenclature of the operation to invade Iraq and depose Saddam Hussein was embarrassingly named Operation Iraqi Liberation, the attending acronym literally ‘spelling’ it out for all but the most politically myopic or perpetually naïve.

-(By way of slight digression herein, one is tempted to ponder a ‘fly-on-the-wall’ moment in the Situation Room whence this revelation — that the Operation’s acronym spelt OIL — was first brought to the notice of the war’s architects gathered as they were plotting their next course of action.
+(By way of slight digression herein, one is tempted to ponder a ‘fly-on-the-wall’ moment in the Situation Room whence this revelation—that the Operation’s acronym spelt OIL—was first brought to the notice of the war’s architects gathered as they were plotting their next course of action.
 The mind boggles as to the look on the faces of those who thought their plan was a good idea at the time, coming to terms with the realization their unfortunately labeled ‘crusade’ into the cradle of civilization was one of recent history’s most revealing illustrations of a Freudian slip!)

 In his Consortium News piece, the “Iraq War, an Unaccountable Crime”, Eric Margolis was one commentator who didn’t just reinforce what many were saying in response to Chilcot’s findings.
 As someone who’s been covering Iraq since the mid 70’s (by his own declaration he was not a big fan of Saddam Hussein; the dictator’s secret police once threatened to hang him as a spy), for him the process leading to the invasion was little more than an epic shell game.
 Margolis’ focus was rightly on the U.S., and on those who were the principal drivers of this extraordinarily ill-fated, ill-judged adventure.
-These include in the main Bush himself, along with Dick Cheney, Paul Wolfowitz, and Donald Rumsfeld, a cabal this author has referred to previously as the “Shock and Awesome Foursome of the Bespoke Apocalypse”.
+These include in the main Bush himself, along with Dick Cheney, Paul Wolfowitz, and Donald Rumsfeld, a cabal this author has referred to previously as the “Shock ‘n Awesome Foursome of the Bespoke Apocalypse”.
 That appellation seems even more apt in light of Chilcot’s findings.

 Indeed, far from being ‘misguided’ (as some of the ‘half-hearted’ apologists for this interminable fiasco have claimed and are still doing so to this day), given that its origins lay in the unilateral and preemptive premises of the pre-9/11 Project for the New American Century doctrine as outlined in its manifesto “Rebuilding America’s Defenses”, it was quite possibly the most guided — preordained one might say — decision ever taken in U.S. foreign and national security policy history.
 In anyone’s lingo, this is a big call to be sure.